Brine pool

-A brine pool, sometimes called an underwater lake, deepwater or brine lake, is a volume of brine collected in a seafloor depression.
-The pools are dense bodies of water that have a salinity that is three to eight times greater than the surrounding ocean.
+A brine pool, sometimes called an underwater lake, deepwater, goo lagoon or brine lake, is a volume of brine collected in a seafloor depression.
+These pools are dense bodies of water that have a salinity that is typically three to eight times greater than the surrounding ocean.
 Brine pools are commonly found below polar sea ice and in the deep ocean.
-Those below sea ice form through a process called brine rejection.
+This below-sea ice forms through a process called brine rejection.
 For deep-sea brine pools, salt is necessary to increase the salinity gradient.
-The salt can come from one of two processes: the dissolution of large salt deposits through salt tectonics or geothermally heated brine issued from tectonic spreading centers.
+The salt can come from one of two processes: the dissolution of large salt deposits through salt tectonics or geothermally-heated brine issued from tectonic spreading centers.

 The brine often contains high concentrations of hydrogen sulfide and methane, which provide energy to chemosynthetic organisms that live near the pool.
 These creatures are often extremophiles and symbionts.
 Deep-sea and polar brine pools are toxic to marine animals due to their high salinity and anoxic properties, which can ultimately lead to toxic shock and possibly death.

 Characteristics

-Brine pools are sometimes called sea floor "lakes" because the dense brine does not easily mix with overlying seawater creating a distinct interface between water masses.
+Brine pools are sometimes called sea floor "lakes" because the dense brine does not easily mix with overlying seawater, creating a distinct interface between water masses.
 The pools range in area from less than 1 m2 to as large as the 120 km2 Orca Basin.
 The high salinity raises the density of the brine, which creates a surface and shoreline for the pool.
 Depending on concentration, some minerals such as baryte (barium sulfate) precipitate out of the brine and form crystalline crusts around the edge of the pool.

 Because of the brine's high density and lack of mixing currents in the deep ocean, brine pools often become anoxic and deadly to respiring organisms.
 Brine pools supporting chemosynthetic activity, however, form life on the pool's shores where bacteria and their symbionts grow near the highest concentrations of nutrient release.
 Patchy, reddish layers can be observed floating above the dense brine interface due to high densities of halophilic archaea that are supported by these environments.
 These shores are complex environments with significant shifts in salinity, oxygen concentration, pH, and temperature over a relatively small vertical scale.
 These transitions provide a variety of environmental niches.

 Formation

-Brine pools are created through three primary methods: brine rejection below sea ice, dissolution of salts into bottom water through salt-tectonics, and geothermal heating of brine at tectonic boundaries and hot spots.
+Brine pools are created through three primary methods: brine rejection below sea ice, dissolution of salts into bottom water through salt tectonics, and geothermal heating of brine at tectonic boundaries and hot spots.